CREDIT CARDS

 The company or agency you work with will negotiate lower interest rates with your creditors, making it easier for you to pay on the principle of your debt.
 Then, instead of paying your creditors, you will make a single payment to your debt management company or credit counseling agency.
 Your agency will use that payment to pay your creditors.

 You don't need great credit to qualify for a debt management plan, so it's a good option for borrowers with poor or little credit.
-However, participation in a debt management plan may temporarily impact your credit score.
-You may also have to pay set-up or maintenance fees, and some agencies offer better terms than others.
+However, participation in a debt management plan may temporarily impact your credit report.
+You may also have to pay setup or maintenance fees, and some agencies offer better terms than others.

 ---|---|